maxmurdoch/flock/src/pages/index.md

   title: It's time for a new kind of insurance.
 kindOfPilot:
   description: >-
-    Chances are we can provide coverage tailored specifically to you.
-Select below to learn more.
+    Chances are we can provide insurance tailored specifically to you.
+See below to learn more.
   products:
     - icon: images/uploads/drone-camera.svg
       text: >-
         Flock’s EC785/2004 compliant policies offer flexible hull and liability insurance from just £5 a day.
       title: Commercial pilot
-      link: '/products/commercial'
     - icon: images/uploads/drone.svg
       text: >-
-        From flight assessment insurance, to providing proof-of-insurance in your PfCO application, Flock’s got you covered.
+        From flight assessment insurance, to providing proof-of-insurance for your PfCO application, Flock’s got you covered.
       title: Trainee pilot
-      link: '/products/trainee'
     - icon: images/uploads/drone-diamond.svg
       text: >-
         Enjoy your favourite hobby without worrying about insurance.
 Get covered from just £3 with the touch of a button.
       title: Hobbyist pilot
-      link: '/products/hobbyist'
   title: What kind of drone pilot are you?
 risk:
   description: >-